Compressed Indexes for Fast Search of Semantic Data: Introduction

 \section{Introduction}

-The Resource Description Framework (RDF) is a W3C standard offering a general graph-based model for describing information as a set of (\var{subject}, \var{predicate}, \var{object}) relations, known as triples.
+} \IEEEPARstart{T}{he} Resource Description Framework (RDF\footnote{\url{https://www.w3.org/RDF}}) is a W3C standard offering a general graph-based model for describing information as a set of (\var{subject}, \var{predicate}, \var{object}) relations, known as triples.
 Representing data in RDF allows subject and object entities to be unambiguously identified and connected through directed and explainable relationships, thus favoring the integration and reuse of different information sources.
 Although RDF was initially conceived as a metadata model for the Semantic Web and the Linked Data~\cite{semWeb}, its generality and flexibility favoured its diffusion in other domains ranging from digital libraries to bioinformatics and business intelligence.
-Moreover, the success of initiatives such as \emph{schema.org} and \emph{opengraph} made RDF the de-facto standard format for publishing semi-structured information in social networks and Web sites.
-Such wide popularity encouraged the development of several data management systems able to deal with large RDF datasets and the complexity of querying them via SPARQL, a query language that understands the RDF model and allows to select and join graph-structured data based on both content and patterns.
+Moreover, the success of initiatives such as \emph{schema.org} and \emph{opengraph}\footnote{\url{http://ogp.me}} made RDF the de-facto standard format for publishing semi-structured information in social networks and Web sites.
+In fact, major search engines like Google and Bing are providing increasingly-better support for RDF.

+Such wide popularity encouraged the development of several data management systems able to deal with large RDF datasets and the complexity of querying them via SPARQL\footnote{\url{https://www.w3.org/TR/sparql11-overview}}, a query language that understands the RDF model and allows to select and join graph-structured data based on both content and patterns.
 Not surprisingly, the increasing volume of RDF data available on-line and in various repositories pushed researchers to investigate specific solutions enabling users and software agents to store, access and query RDF graph-structured data efficiently.
-In this direction we can identify three relevant research topics.
+In this direction we can identify four relevant research topics.

 \begin{itemize} \item \emph{Compressed string dictionaries.} Each RDF statement has three components: a \var{subject} (S), an \var{object} (O), and a \var{predicate} (P, also called a \var{property}) that denotes a relationship.
 Each one of these components is a URI string (or even a literal in the case of an object).
-Since URI strings can be very long and the same URI generally appears in many RDF statements, the components of triples are commonly mapped to an integer ID to save space, so that each triple in the dataset can be represented with three integers.
+Since URI strings can be very long and the same URI generally appears in many RDF statements, the components of triples are commonly mapped to integer IDs to save space, so that each triple in the dataset can be represented with three integers.